Contact Me

 5. The Christmas Song

-In 1945 Mel Torme and Bob Wells wrote a song called The Christmas Song.
+The Christmas Song was written in 1945 by Mel Torme and Bob Wells.
 But over the years people began calling the song "Chestnut's Roasting On An Open Fire" or "Merry Christmas To You".

 Nat King Cole recorded his first version in 1946.
 It became a huge hit and went to #3.
 He recorded is again in 1953 and 1961, with the last version being the classic version we all know and love today.